empathic-ai/altimit/README.md

 ## Compatibility / Plugins

-Altimit is available as a plugin for Godot, Unity, native Windows and native Linux.
-Support is planned for native macOS and native iOS in the near future.
-If you'd like to see support for another platform or language, please consider contributing to the project.
+Altimit is available as a plugin for Godot and Unity.
+Support is planned for Native Web in the near future.
+If you'd like to see support for another platform or language, or additional features, please consider contributing to the project!

  <i>As of now, C# is the primary language supported.</i>